 If San Francisco is your final destination, we highly recommend saving time for more than a day in the city.
 To squeeze some of the top attractions into a short time, start with the 49 mile scenic drive.

 Ready to hit Highway 1 and never look back?
-Throughout the month of May, you can book a one-way Cabana trip from Los Angeles to San Francisco!
+Book a Cabana camper van rental today!